MartinChavez/HTML-CSS-Advanced-Topics/README.md

 <!-- Section vs Div -->
 <!--
-- Div elements have no semantic meaning and Section elements do
+- Div elements have no semantic meaning whereas Section elements do
 - Section is used for grouping together thematically related content -->
 <section>